 Speak with a Surety Bond Professionals agent today to discuss your bonding needs.

 How Do They Work?

-A surety bond agreement is a legally binding contract among three parties known as the obligee, the principal, and the surety:
+There are three parties to the surety bond agreement for a Georgia auto dealer license, which is a legally binding contract.
+In the language of surety bonds, these three parties are the obligee, the principal, and the surety:

-- The principal is the party required to purchase the bond, the used car dealer.
+- The “principal” required to purchase the bond is the auto dealer.

-- The surety is the company that underwrites and issues the bond.
+- The “surety” is the surety company underwriting and issuing the bond.